-Pre-service teachers are encouraged to undertake such experiences, provided:
+Pre-service teachers are encouraged to undertake such experiences, provided that:

-- a) permission has been granted by the Secondary Practicum Co-ordinator: - b) it forms an integral part of the curriculum of the class with which the pre-service teacher has been associated; - c) the pre-service teacher gains at least as much practice teaching during the special programme as would have been gained had he/she been attached to other classes remaining at the school; - d) that this experience is observed, commented on and reported by associate teachers in the usual way; - e) that the preservice teacher does not assume the responsibilities of a member of the school staff or of a school supporting "adult" in terms of required student-to-adult ratio;
+- a) permission has been granted by the Secondary Practicum Leader; - b) it forms an integral part of the curriculum of the class with which the pre-service teacher has been associated; - c) the pre-service teacher gains at least as much practice teaching during the special programme as would have been gained had he/she been attached to other classes remaining at the school; - d) this experience is observed, commented on and reported by associate teachers in the usual way; - e) the preservice teacher does not assume the responsibilities of a member of the school staff or of a school supporting "adult" in terms of required student-to-adult ratio;

-- f) costs of travel and accommodation involved are not a charge on the Faculty of Education or the pre-service teacher: - g) legal and safety requirements are met by the proposed activity.
+- costs of travel and accommodation involved are not a charge on the Faculty of Education or the pre-service teacher; - g) legal and safety requirements are met by the proposed activity.

-EDPROFST 613 ASSESSMENT TASK: Student Interviews During Observation Practicum-17, 18 & 19 February
+EDPROFST 613 ASSESSMENT TASK: Student Interviews During Observation Practicum - 21, 22 & 23 February

-It is policy that all research carried out in schools should be approved by the Principal.
-If Principals have any concerns at all, they should contact the Faculty of Education lecturer named on the assignment.
-We respect a school's right to determine what constitutes appropriate research in the school.
+It is policy that all activity in schools should be approved by the Principal.
+If Principals have any concerns at all, they should contact the Faculty of Education and Social Work lecturer named on the assignment.
+We respect a school's right to determine what constitutes appropriate activity in the school.

-During your observation practicum, collaborate with the school co-ordinator and the teachers you observe to select TWO students to interview about their motivation and engagement levels.
+During your observation practicum, collaborate with the school co-ordinator and the teachers you observe to select TWO students to talk to about their motivation and engagement levels.
+Your chosen students must be 16 years or older so that they do not need their parent consent to be interviewed.
+This means you will need students from the senior classes.
 We have asked school co-ordinators to timetable this into the three-day schedule they have prepared for you and your colleagues.

-Choose students who are either highly engaged or highly disengaged or one of each.
-You will use these interviews to form the basis of your 613 motivation and engagement essay, whereby you attempt to explain the varying levels of motivation and engagement of your two students with the theories presented in class by Maree and Brian.
-You will also use your general observation notes from the particular class the students are in.
-Use students from the same class.
-If you are able to, observe the particular students you interview but this may not be possible.
-Prepare a set of interview questions for each student selecting items from the suggested list below.
-Some of the interview questions may be unique to each student based on your classroom observations.
-After gaining written permission from each student using the Information for Student Interviewees Form (take copies from page 12), carry out the two interviews.
+If you can, choose students who are either highly engaged or highly disengaged or one of each.
+You will use these conversations to form the basis of your Edprofst 613 motivation and engagement written discussion, whereby you attempt to explain the varying levels of motivation and engagement of your two students using the theories presented in class by Maree and Brian.
+You can also use your general observations of any of your classes to add any relevant information that you think helps to explain why the students who you interviewed are disengaged or highly motivated.
+For instance, you might observe teachers in the junior school who are passionate about their teaching, and so this might help to explain why one of your interviewees who is now in the senior school is highly motivated.

+If you are able to, observe the particular students you talk to (this may not be possible in all schools).
+Prepare a set of questions for each student selecting items from the suggested list below.
+Some of the questions may be unique to each student based on your classroom observations.
+After gaining written permission from each student using the Information for Student Interviewees Form (take copies from page 12), go ahead with the conversations.
+Note that it is acceptable to talk to the students with other PSTs from your group.